ruppinlab/DECODEM/README.md

 ### DECODEM: Cell-type-specific prediction
 - `model_transneo_cv_v1.py`: performs the cross-validation analysis using the TransNEO cohort.
 - `predict_sammut_validation_v2.py`: trains the cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the ARTemis + PBCP cohort.
--`predict_brightness_validation_v2.py`: trains the cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the BrighTNess cohort containing triple negative breast cancer (TNBC) patients.
+- `predict_brightness_validation_v2.py`: trains the cell-type-specific/multi-cell-ensemble predictors using TransNEO and validates on the BrighTNess cohort containing triple negative breast cancer (TNBC) patients.
-- `predict_tnbc_sc_validation_v2.py`: trains the cell-type-specific predictors using TransNEO and validates on the Zhang et al. single-cell cohort of TNBC patients (SC-TNBC).
+- `predict_tnbc_sc_validation_v4.py`: trains the cell-type-specific predictors using TransNEO and validates on the Zhang et al. single-cell cohort of TNBC patients (SC-TNBC).
+- `predict_bc_nac_validation_v3.py`: trains the cell-type-specific predictors using TransNEO and validates on the Bassez et al. single-cell cohort of TNBC patients.
-- `stratify_tcga_validation_v3.py`: trains the cell-type-specific predictors using TransNEO and stratifies survival on the TCGA-BRCA cohort.
+- `stratify_tcga_validation_v6.py`: trains the cell-type-specific predictors using TransNEO and stratifies survival on the TCGA-BRCA cohort.

 If `svdat = True` in the scripts, the predictions will be saved in [data/TransNEO/transneo_analysis/mdl_data](data/TransNEO/transneo_analysis/mdl_data/) (in .pkl format).